HIKARU-11-22/HIKARU-11-22/README.md

 # Hi there, I'm HIKARU 👋
+I’m a **Bachelor of Computer Science (BCS) student specializing in Artificial Intelligence**, currently in my **2nd year** at **IIMS College, Nepal**, affiliated with **Taylor's University, Malaysia**.
+I'm deeply interested in building intelligent systems that can learn, reason, and interact.
+My long-term goal is to create my own **agentic AI systems**, especially for language-based and autonomous applications.
 I'm passionate about coding, problem-solving, and tech.
 Open to collaborating on interesting tech projects.
-Deeply interested in building intelligent systems that can learn, reason, and interact.
-My long-term goal is to create my own **agentic AI systems**, especially for language-based and autonomous applications.

 ---